GareginDavtyan/Mailing-System/README.md

 [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) pattern was used to create this application.
 There are two folders: **app** and **public**.
 The **public** folder contains all public files: css, js, etc. The **app** folder contains logic of application.
 - In the **users** page we can choose template, select the users and send them email.
 The application will add selected users in the queue (in the *mail_queue* table: using *id_user* and *id_template* fileds)։
 - You need to call [app/cron/sendMailsFromQueue.php](https://github.com/GareginDavtyan/Mailing-System/blob/master/app/cron/sendMailsFromQueue.php) file with cron every *n* minutes
-	- The file will select all data from *mail_queue* table where *sending* field is equal to zero.
+	- The file will select all data from '*mail_queue*' table where '*sending*' field is equal to zero.
-	- after selecting rows the  *sending* field value will be set to 1, որպեսզի զուգահեռաբար աշխատող cron ֆայլը չփորձի երկրորդ անգամ մեյլ ուղարկել միևնույն օգտատերին
+	- Аfter selecting rows the '*sending*' field value will be set to 1, to pretend another cron to send message to the same user again.
-	- օգտատերին մեյլ ուղարկելուց հետո այդ օգտատերի մասին ինֆորմացիան ավելացնում է *mail_sent* աղյուսակի մեջ, որտեղպահվում են միայն ուղարկված մեյլերը։
+	- The information about user, after sending message, inserts into "mail_sent" table, where there are only sent mails.
-	- If the row is successfully inserted into *mail_sent* table, then it will be removed from *mail_queue* table.
+	- If the row is successfully inserted into '*mail_sent*' table, then it will be removed from '*mail_queue*' table.
-- Փաստորեն *mail_sent* աղյուսակում պահվում են միայն ուղարկված մեյլերը, իսկ *mail_queue* աղյուսակում՝ միայն հերթի մեջ գտնվողները։ Այս երկու աղյուսակների ինֆորմացիան է ցուցադրվում 'Statistic' and 'Queue' էջերում։
+-So, the *mail_sent* table keeps only sent mails, and the *mail_queue* table only mails in the queue.
+The information of these two tables are shown on the 'Statistic' and 'Queue' pages.

 ## Prerequisites